What we do

-Dementia Oxfordshire supports all people with a diagnosis of dementia.
-Dementia UK provides the Young Onset Dementia service in Oxfordshire which offers specialist advice, information and support for people under the age of 65.
+We support all people with a diagnosis of dementia.
+This is made possible through our partners, Dementia UK, who provide the Young Onset Dementia service in Oxfordshire which offers specialist advice, information and support for people under the age of 65.

-Our team consists of Dementia Advisers and Support Workers.
-We work with people diagnosed with dementia and their relatives/carers, providing ongoing support and information on the following:
+Our team consists of Dementia Advisers and Support Workers who continuously work with people diagnosed with dementia and their relatives/carers, providing ongoing support and information on the following:

 - Information about dementia